DiagnosticRobotics/dr-chf-models/README.md

     xgboost

-The code implements the architecture described in:
+The creation of all used models including logistic regression, xgboost and deep learning models can be found in the "model_creation.py" file.

+The sequential deep learning models including CNN and LSTM architectures with the attention mechanism can be found under the "deep" folder.
+The sequential deep learning models implement the architecture described in:

 <img src="https://i.ibb.co/qN2QqRj/image-3.png" width="600">

-You can find all our used models in model_creation.py

-All our deep sequential models including CNN and LSTM architectures with attention can be found under the deep folder.